MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 # Enrich customer profiles with engagement data (preview)

 Use data from Microsoft Office 365 to enrich your customer account profiles with engagement insights.
-The engagement data consists of email and meeting activity aggregated to the account level.
+The engagement data consists of email and meeting activity aggregated to the account level - no data for individual users (for example, e-mail body or content of meeting invite) are made available.
 This enrichment is available in the following regions: UK, Europe, North America.

 ## Prerequisites